Debian Mirrors Hierarchy

 A visualation of flow of Debian CD from cdimage.d.o

-ACC’s mirror setup uses a combination of multiple machines (called frontends and offloading servers) to load balance requests.
+Academic Computer Club’s mirror setup uses a combination of multiple machines (called frontends and offloading servers) to load balance requests.
 Their document setup is a highly recommended read.
 Also, in that document, they mention , “All machines are reachable via both IPv4 and IPv6 and connected with 10 or 25 gigabit Ethernet, external bandwidth available is 200 gigabit/s.”
-All Debian CD mirrors are downstream to it.

 For completeness sake, following mirror (or mirror systems) exists too for Debian:

-Debian heavily rely on various organizations to distribute and update Debian.
+Debian heavily rely on various organizations to donate resources (hosting and hardware) to distribute and update Debian.
 Compiling above information made me thankful to all these organizations.
 Many thanks to DSA and mirror team as well for managing these stuffs.

 I relied heavily on https://db.debian.org/machines.cgi which seems to be manually updated, so things might have changed along the way.
 If anything looks amiss, feel free to ping.